The longer you wait, the more difficult your project becomes.

 Most natural recipes or formulas use these ingredients, either alone or as a mixture: vinegar, salt, rubbing alcohol, alcohol (liquor), citrus oil (orange or lemon), bleach, soap, boiling water.

-You may notice that even though these are considered natural, as opposed to a commercial chemical product, things like bleach and rubbing alcohol would certainly be potentially dangerous.
+You may notice that even though these are considered natural, as opposed to a commercial chemical product, certain common things like bleach and rubbing alcohol would certainly be potentially dangerous.